How to own a blog for FREE – Part 1

 Summary

 We’ve achieved a lot so far and built a solid base for next steps.
-We figured out a blog name, registered a domain, span up a virtual machine, installed docker and obtained our TLS certificate.
+We figured out a blog name, registered a domain, spun up a virtual machine, installed Docker, and obtained our TLS certificate.

-Next post will describe each Docker container configuration, will help to set up entire infrastructure so we have our blog up and running.
+Next post will describe each Docker container configuration, which will help to set up the entire infrastructure so we have our blog up and running.

 One thought on “How to own a blog for FREE – Part 1